LosSherl/torchServer/README.md

 A light-weight http server written in CPP

-Support post image and inferred with torch model
+Support posting image and inferred with torch model